What are the Benefits of Change Management for Your Projects?

 Purpose

 Every project should start with a clear goal, typically defined in the project charter.
 Similarly, every organization should operate with a clear vision in mind.
-It’s crucial to regularly revisit and reinforce these objectives with your team, helping them understand how their efforts contribute to the organization’s larger goals.

 When team members find meaning and direction in their work, their engagement and productivity increase, minimizing time spent on tasks that don’t align with the core objectives.